SyncfusionExamples/adding-legends-to-blazor-charts/README.md

 # Adding Legends to Blazor Charts
 A quick start Blazor project that shows how to add and customize a legend with its built-in options available in the Syncfusion Blazor Charts.
-It also includes the code snippet to position &amp; align the legend, change the legend icon, highlight the selected series in the chart, and to animate the chart series.
+It also includes the code snippet to position and align the legend, change the legend icon, highlight the selected series in the chart, and to animate the chart series.

 Example: https://blazor.syncfusion.com/demos/chart/column